MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Mark 16:15-18
 https://www.bible.com/bible/59/MRK.16.15-18

-Go in Greek is a plural word which is saying
+Go in Greek is a plural word which is saying everyone!
+It is not talking about one person but everyone must go and do this.
+Go means travel, to go somewhere, you cannot go and stay still

 Comfort zone - never experience Gods comfort if you don't leave your own comfort zone